floss-uz/registrar/README.md

 # Registrar

-A Telegram bot written in Haskell for managing FLOSS-UZ (Free/Libre and Open Source Software Uzbekistan) communities.
+Registrar application focussed managing FLOSS-UZ (Free/Libre and Open Source Software Uzbekistan) communities.

 ## About

 This is FLOSS community Telegram bot that serves as a community management tool for FLOSS-UZ Telegram groups, providing automated moderation, information resources, and member assistance.
-Built with Haskell and Cabal, it uses Nix for reproducible builds and deployment.
+Built with Haskell, it uses Nix for reproducible builds and deployment.

 ### Key Capabilities

 - Automated community moderation
 - Resource sharing for community members
 - Cross-community coordination
 - Newcomer onboarding
+- Synchronize contribution processes and share process information.
+- Establishing a single point of connection in the Floss network

 ## Features

+> [!WARNING]
+> The document is a mere draft whether how the project should shape up to and is subjected to changes.
+This is not definitive document.

+## Telegram Bot

+Bot should implement these features within Floss standards to become a viable assistant and helper for every member of the community.

+### Inline

+Bot should be able to lookup for standards (rfcs) via inline search and share in a form of summarized text with link to [std.floss.uz].

 ### Automated Triggers

 - **Welcome Messages**: Automatically greets new members joining the community
 - **Channel User Protection**: Automatically removes messages from channel users to prevent spam

 ### Commands

+> There might be hint to arguments or parameters in form of "<" ">" showing what kind of params a command can accept.
+If there is "?" before param, this means it is optional.

+- `/help` - Recursive text message to introduce all available commands, including a button to activate demo inline.
+- `/warn <reply>` - community's telegram bot assistant should already include this functionality, but communitiy's version of assistant will only be helpful in terms of navigation throughout community's super group chat without leaving it.
+However, there might happen discussions which might belong to other community and in such cases, floss'es assistant must help users navigate throughout community by:
+  - only admins of current chat + floss wise admins must be able to access this command.
+  - forward the message to the community where it belongs to.
+  - deleting the offtopic message that doesn't belong to the community.
+  - give a warning to the user with a link to community where the message has been forwarded to.
+- `/community` - message with inline chat that has some information with links to other communities.
+- `/about` - message to introduce some introductory information about bot itself with a link to its source code.
+- `/members <?id>` - search through floss.uz membership its members and retain some information about them.
+- `/auth` -> via web app - connect telegram account with floss.uz id.
+- `/report <reply>` - report user or malicious activi ty within community (prefer floss.id over telegram if possible).
+- `/publish <link>` - publish a github PR calling for possible contributors
-- `/rules` -
+- `/contribute <?id>` - list published PRs
+- `/guide <? repo>` - link or either helpful guide how to contribute (can be automated by adding coc.md lookup).
-Redirects users to the community standards and guidelines at [std.floss.uz](https://std.floss.uz)
+- `/rules` - Redirects users to the community standards and guidelines at [std.floss.uz](https://std.floss.uz)

-- `/group` -
-Displays a list of FLOSS-UZ rust-related communities available on Telegram

-- `/roadmap` -
-Provides a learning roadmap for newcomers to the community

-- `/useful` -
-Shares curated useful resources and links for community members

-- `/warn` -
-Issues a warning to users for off-topic content.
-This warning system works cross-community, not just for specific topics, helping maintain consistent standards across all FLOSS-UZ groups.
+## Server

+Floss registry server should implement these endpoints for further integrations + free use.
+Ap
+> There might be hint to arguments or parameters in form of "<" ">" showing what kind of params a command can accept.
+If there is "?" before param, this means it is optional.

 ## Development